 Lower Risk: Yield Farming Stablecoins and Stable Pairs

 Stablecoin yield farming provides the least exposure to directional risk.
 By yield farming stablecoins, it’s possible to take a more passive approach to yield farming in decentralized finance (DeFi).
-Still, anything can happen in DeFi, so make sure you do your own research (DYOR) and stay on top of your positions.
+Still, anything can happen in DeFi, so users should make sure they do their own research (DYOR) and stay on top of their positions.

-However, if a smart contract is exploited or one of the stablecoins you’re farming loses its peg, you may incur some loss.
-Now that we’ve established that stablecoin yield strategies are not 100% risk-free, there are tons of ways you can earn interest on stablecoins by farming.
+However, if a smart contract is exploited or one of the stablecoins users are farming loses its peg, they may incur some loss.
+Now that it's established that stablecoin yield strategies are not 100% risk-free, there are tons of ways users can earn yield on stablecoins by farming.

 Every decentralized exchange (DEX) on Solana facilitates stablecoin swaps.
-So, instead of farming with tokens that have volatile prices, all you have to do is provide stablecoin liquidity on a DEX to start yield farming rewards.
+So, instead of farming with tokens that have volatile prices, all users have to do is provide stablecoin liquidity on a DEX to start earning yield farming rewards.

-Saber and Mercurial specialize in swapping stable assets by using an algorithm that increases the capital efficiency for these kinds of trades.
-Additionally, there are several options for providing stablecoins as concentrated liquidity on CLMMs (Concentrated Liquidity Market Makers), which we’ll discuss further in another article.
+Saber and Mercurial specialize in swapping stable assets by using an algorithm that increases the capital efficiency for these trades.
+Additionally, there are several options for providing stablecoins as concentrated liquidity on CLMMs (Concentrated Liquidity Market Makers), which will be discussed further in another article.

 Since deep liquidity is an incredibly important part of maintaining a stablecoin’s peg, stablecoin projects will incentivize users to help provide liquidity with rewards.
 It’s a win-win for projects that need liquidity and users who want to earn yield with minimum risk and exposure to the market.